element-plus/element-plus/docs/en-US/component/table-v2.md

 :::tip

-Make sure the parent node of `AutoResizer` **HAS A FIXED HEIGHT**, since its default height value is set to 100%.
+Make sure the parent node of the `AutoResizer` **HAS A FIXED HEIGHT**, since its default height value is set to 100%.
 Alternatively, you can define it by passing the `style` attribute to `AutoResizer`.

 :::